Vote by Mail /Absentee ballot *Click here for a Printable Absentee Ballot Request Form*

 Federal portions of general election and presidential preference primary ballots voted by persons outside the U.S. are counted if postmarked no later than election day and received within 10 days of the election.

-NOTE: Spouses and dependents are considered to be of the same category of absentee voter as military members and generally should follow the same rules.
+NOTE: Spouses and dependents are considered to be of the same category of voter as military members and generally should follow the same rules.

 THE DIRECTOR OF THE FEDERAL VOTING ASSISTANCE PROGRAM

 - Who can request a vote by mail ballot?

 Any registered voter may vote by mail ballot.